 As with so many crimes, early action can help to lessen the impact and financial costs of a cyberattack.
-Having a cyber-policy in place means that should the worst happen, you can have access to IT professionals who will help you get you up and running again, or provide you with forensic investigation and legal support when defending claims.
-You may also want to consider a policy which provides you with specialist PR advice to help contain any potential public relations crisis and lessen the damage on your reputation.
+Having a cyber policy in place means that should the worst happen, you can have access to IT professionals who will help you get you up and running again, or provide you with forensic investigation and legal support when defending claims.
+You may also want to consider a policy which provides you with specialist PR advice to help contain any potential public relations crisis and lessen any reputational damage.

-Cyber cover is not only there to support with malicious attacks, it can also help in the event of human error, such as where you may have infringed copyright by using an unlicensed image on your website or left a laptop on a train.
+Cyber insurance cover is not only there to support with malicious attacks, it can also help in the event of human error, such as where you may have infringed copyright by using an unlicensed image on your website or left a laptop on a train.